henneysq/meg-ahat/DATA_ANALYSIS.md

 * Check potential NAN values of source plots
   * Potentially use inward shift
-  * Unit for plots (dB for sensor level, T values for source)
   * In source plots (about masking), "masked for significance of the hypothesis test ...  clusters based on cluster-permutation test
   * Unexpected lateral differences can be caused by confounding effects of stimulation side related purely to devices.
-  * recommendations: If simmetric stimulation is used in the future, the lateraliseation of devices should be balanced between devices.
+  * recommendations: If symmetric stimulation is used in the future, the lateraliseation of devices should be balanced between devices.
-  * Computed PSD as 10*log10(x1/x2)
   * Conculsion: The visual attention experiment failed
   * Con/strobe conditions could have been implemented with known presentation equipment rather than stimulation devices to control the positive/negative control conditions.
   * Check that subtractions are in the same direction